 It's summertime!
 Get your grill on with these quick & easy seared tuna and mango kabobs.
 Chunks of juicy, tender ahi tuna are skewered with fresh sweet mango chunks for a health, delicious weeknight dinner.

 My husband and I love grilling out!
 And you could probably say it is a must-do in Southern Florida.
 When the temperatures reach the 90s during the day it is always in our air conditioner's best interest to keep the cooking outside the house.
 It not only keeps the heat out of the kitchen but me as well! (doing a little happy dance here)

 If you read our blog regularly you will know that my husband and I are trying to eat healthier.
 By adding more fish and less red meat to our diet we are cutting down on artery clogging fats and amping up our immune system with tons of omega 3's.
 Yay us!
 And what could be more beautiful than a slightly seared on the outside piece of tuna!
 Nope, can't think of anything.

 Grilling has never been tastier or healthier!

 Today I have taken a beautiful piece of ahi tuna and cut it into large chunks then threaded it onto skewers alternating with pieces of our delicious mango from our tree.
 Then all it takes is several minutes on the grill and you have yourself a healthy and super delicious meal.
 I usually serve ours with either pineapple fried rice or a cool Cucumber, Tomato & Onion salad.

-The dinner turned out so well that I am going to serve these same kabobs on smaller skewers as an appetizer at my next get-together.
+This seared tuna and mango kabobs dinner turned out so well that I'm going to serve these same kabobs on smaller skewers as an appetizer at my next get-together.
+Enjoy!

 Seared Tuna & Mango Kabobs